Proposals for New Courses and for Changes in Existing Courses

 Proposals for New Courses

 To propose a new course, after logging into CIM click the green “Propose New Course” button and fill out the form in the pop-up window.
-Click the “Save and Submit” button at the bottom of the form to begin workflow for the course review process.
+Click the “Start Workflow” button at the bottom of the form to begin workflow for the course review process.
 The course proposal form will then be sent automatically to your DUS for approval and then ultimately to the Course of Study Committee.
-The CSC reviews the course proposal and alerts your DUS to its approval or a request for more information.
+The CSC reviews the course proposal and then alerts both you and your DUS to its approval or requests for more information.
 Proposals must be submitted one week prior to a CSC meeting for inclusion on that meeting’s agenda.
-New courses submitted after March arrive too late for inclusion in the initial online publication of the YCPS and in Yale Course Search.
-Such courses will be added to the online systems by mid-August.
+New course proposals submitted after mid-March arrive too late for inclusion in the initial online publication of the YCPS and in Yale Course Search and potentially too late for the opening of registration for the fall term.
+Such courses will be added to the online systems regularly throughout the summer.

 Most helpful to the Course of Study Committee in understanding the nature of a proposed course are:

 - A list of required course materials and principle readings organized by week or topic.
-An approximate page count of weekly required reading and any other material that might explain the nature and purpose of the course.
+Approximate page count of weekly required readings.

 - A specific indication of the nature and amount of work required of the student (see below).

-Each course proposal must also provide a breakdown of the component values of course assignments in determining the term grade.
-The course work table requires information about all graded course work; the percentage of the final grade that each assignment is worth; the approximate week each assignment is due; and approximate length of written work.
-The total grade percentages assigned to each assignment should add to one-hundred percent.
-The Course of Study Committee uses the following rules and guidelines in reviewing new course proposals:
+Each course proposal must also provide a breakdown of the component values of course assignments used to determine the term grade.
+The coursework table requires information about all graded coursework; the percentage of the final grade that each assignment is worth; the approximate week each assignment is due; and the approximate length of each written assignment.
+The total grade percentages assigned to each assignment should add to one hundred percent.
+The Course of Study Committee uses the following rules and guidelines to review new course proposals: